Welcome

 - Each team will receive two sets of maps.

 - Expedition Africa do not have a lockdown where all the route maps are handed out to teams.
-Teams receive maps for following leg at each transition.
+Teams receive maps for each leg at the transition at start of leg.

 - Teams will copy checkpoints and transition from a master map as the Expedition progresses.
 Information on this will be given at briefing.